azsb1g19/Data_Provenance1/dataprov/visualization/README.md

 ## Used Libraries for visualization
 * dagre
 * dagre-d3

 ## Execution
+Execute any of the .py files in prov_acquisition

-From terminal, in the folder of the app launch `python3 myapp.py db_name`
+(For just visualisation app, from terminal, in the folder of the app launch `python3 myapp.py db_name`)

 In the browser the app can be accessed on the address `localhost:5000`